Sunlis/ONI-nerf-electrolyzer/README.md

 Incubators are generally not worth powering unless you cheese the Lullabied buff with a timer sensor, making the tradeoff of powering the building less interesting.

+Proposal:
+* Reduce power consumption to 30W
-Power use should be reduced tremendously (10-60W), but the Lullabied buff is dropped immediately when the building is unpowered or disabled or the egg is removed.
+* The Lullabied buff is lost when the building is unpowered or disabled or the egg is removed from the incubator.
+    - as an interesting side effect, this can be used to grind up a rancher's Husbandry (neat!)
+* The Lullabied buff duration is now affected by the Husbandry stat.

+## Grooming Station

+I just want to fix the Husbandry skill bug (if possible) because Klei can't be bothered to fix it themselves.

-## Microbe Musher &check;
+## Microbe Musher ✔️

 Uses way more power than the grill for some reason.
+Even though it's a zero-tech building.

 Changes:
 * Power Consumption reduced to 60W

-## Electric Grill &check;
+## Electric Grill ✔️

 Surprisingly light on power usage.
 Let's bump that up just a bit.

 Changes:
 * Power Consumption increased to 120W

-## Liquid Filter / Gas Filter / Solid Filter &check;
+## Liquid Filter / Gas Filter / Solid Filter ✔️

 These can be simulated less expensively with a shutoff valve and an element sensor, provided that the substance flows at full speed